Calling Test

 Your twenties were supposed to be for figuring it out.
 Exploring.
 Trying things.
 Making mistakes.

 The pressure is real.
 The clock feels louder.
-And the question that was whimsical at 22 is urgent at 33: What am I doing with my life?
+And the question that was whimsical at 22 is urgent at 33: what am I doing with my life?

 Here is the good news: your thirties are not too late.
 They are right on time.